How to Become a Scientist in India: Career Path, Courses & Scope

 There are plenty of job opportunities are offered to scientists in government as well as private organizations.
 With a research degree, you can also find jobs in India as well as abroad.

-What will be your job profile?
+What will be my job profile?

 As a scientist you can work in various fields.
 Some job profiles of scientists in different fields are mentioned here: